icssc/peterportal-client/README.md

 ## Running the project locally (after setup)
 1. Open two terminal windows and `cd` into the directory of your repo in each of them.

 2. In the first terminal window, enter the client directory with `cd site`.
-Then run the React development server using `npm start`.
+Then run the Vite development server using `npm run dev`.
 Ensure the server is running on port 3000 by default.

 3. In the second terminal window, enter the API directory with `cd api`.
 Then run the Express development server using `npm run dev`.
 Ensure the server is running on port 5000 by default.